maticnetwork/zkevm-docs/docs/step5-fullzkevm.md

   - deploy full zkevm
 ---

-Continue with the **Fifth Step** of this Deployment-Guide where you configure the Prover and Services.
+Continue with this deployment guide's **Fifth Step** where you configure the Prover and Services.

 ## Edit DBs